History of Cabool Schools

-Currently 850 students attend Cabool Schools.
-The staff has grown to 82 teachers and administrators, nine teacher assistants, two health, six secretarial, seven custodial, 11 lunchroom and two maintenance personnel, and 11 bus drivers.
+Currently 750 students attend Cabool Schools.
+The staff has grown to 82 teachers and administrators, nine teacher assistants, two health, six secretarial, seven custodial, eleven lunchroom and two maintenance personnel, two technology coordinators and eleven bus drivers.

 Cabool's current school has come full circle with its first school: Cabool High School offers college-level dual enrollment courses in association with Missouri State University - West Plains and Vatterott College among its 90 units of coursework."